KoslickiLab/FMH_vs_syncmer_reproducible/README.md

 ### Environment setup

-Please use conda environment with Python 3.7 to avoid dependency conflicts.
+Please use conda environment with Python 3.7 (for khmer) to avoid dependency conflicts.
 Run the following code:

 ```
+# there are lots of dependency conflicts if build from a yaml file (and will fail).
+This way is much faster:

 conda create -n fmh_vs_syncmer python=3.7
 conda activate fmh_vs_syncmer
 conda install -c conda-forge -c bioconda -c anaconda --file requirements.txt